 Alternatives 4 Children

 A4C will support sustainable projects and raise money for charities involved in improving the living standards of children.
-The foundation is a private initiative of a number of professionals from the Dutch investment industry.
+The foundation is a private initiative of a number of professionals from the investment industry.

 Our mission is to improve and develop children’s wellbeing with a focus on developing countries and the Netherlands to providing long lasting alternatives to children in need with a focus on education.

-- Raise funds from the financial industry with a focus on the alternative investment network; and
+• Raise funds from the financial industry with a focus on the alternative investment network; and

-- Carefully select projects involved with children
+• Carefully select projects involved with children In order to

 • Help children get access to (a better) education; and

-- Ultimately help populations become self-sustainable
+• Ultimately help populations become self-sustainable.

-Our project selection criteria
+Project selection criteria